 In 2013, CLT announced it was one of just 13 land trusts in the state of Connecticut and one of 301 in the nation to have achieved accreditation, a rigorous process that provides the public, landowners, donors and members with the confidence that lands entrusted to the Colchester Land Trust are conserved and cared for in perpetuity.

 At the tail end of 2015, CLT began work to preserve the Tangletree Farm on Lebanon Road by applying for a US Dept. of Agriculture, Natural Resource Conservation Service, grant to purchase an agricultural conservation easement on the 88-acre property.
 During this time, in 2016, 115 acres representing the original subdivision for which CLT had been given the 15-acre set-aside on Bulkeley Hill presented itself.
-CLT was offered to purchase the property and half its value of $400,000 and given just four months to close on the property, which we were able to do through a 30-month, low-interest loan from The Conservation Fund.
 In order to repay the loan and continue our work on the Tangletree Farm, CLT launched its 200 Acre Farm and Forest campaign to raise funds for both projects.
-Enough funds were raised to repay the loan earlier this year, and a second loan was taken in order to finalize the purchase of the Tangletree Farm project, which we are currently working to repay.
-If you'd like to help with this project, please visit our donation page and make a gift to the CLT.
+Enough funds were raised to repay both loans.

-As of 2019, Tangletree Farm and Bulkeley Hill Preserve have become realities: an important easement and a large preserve, respectively.
-Tangletree Farm graciously hosts our annual fall event.
-CLT is working diligently to establish Bulkeley Hill Preserve as a public venue, with blazed trails and a parking lot.
+Tangletree Farm and Bulkeley Hill Preserve have become realities: an important easement and a large preserve, respectively.
+Tangletree Farm graciously hosted two annual fall events and we hope to bring back that highly successful shindig.
+CLT has established Bulkeley Hill Preserve as a public venue, with signage, blazed trails, and a parking lot.
 Both properties conserve significant land and water resources in Colchester.
-We greatly appreciate all that the community has done to help CLT achieve these milestones.
+We greatly appreciate all that the community did to help CLT achieve these milestones.